Hamsters are the best known and most popular small rodents kept as pets.

 No, hamsters do not need company, and most species are naturally solitary and will fight if kept together.

 Roborovski hamsters are sometimes kept in same sex sibling pairs, but they do not need company to be happy.
 Unfortunately, it's easy for them to fall out, particularly if there isn't enough space or enrichment.

 Don’t mix species or different sexes of hamsters.
 And remember, hamsters can reach sexual maturity (can breed, make and have babies) at just one month old.

-If your dwarf hamsters begin to fight, you will need to separate them into different cages.
+If your Roborovski hamsters begin to fight, you will need to permanently separate them into different cages.
 Hamsters never play fight, so a fight will usually be quite serious.

-It's very hard to reintroduce hamsters if they have had a fight.
-So prevention is better.
-You can help prevent them fighting by providing the right space and good enrichment.
+We do not advise reintroducing hamsters if they have had a fight, so prevention is better.
+You can help prevent them fighting by providing the right size space and good enrichment.

 Do hamsters bite?